Indigenous Initiatives Educator

 Reporting to the Development and Consultation team lead, Leah is responsible for assisting graduate students and faculty in incorporating Indigenous perspectives within their existing programs and curriculum.

 Leah describes herself as tri-cultural – Dakota/Anishinaabe/Metis – with ancestry that is connected to the Sagkeeng and Long Plains First Nations, both located in Manitoba.
-Leah’s Spirit name is “nagweyaab ikwe, nindizhinikaaz”.
-Translated from Anishinaabe, it means “Rainbow woman”.
+Leah’s Spirit name is “nagweyaab ikwe, nindizhinikaaz.”
+Translated from Anishinaabe, it means “Rainbow woman.”
 These cultural roots have contributed to the philosophical base that assists her with her artistic and educational praxis in teaching and learning.
-Leah believes that teacher and learner can create an intersection of Indigenous and Western education that encourages respect, relationship building and reconciliation.
+Leah believes that teacher and learner can create a Red Intersectionality (See conclusion below) of Indigenous and Western education that encourages respect, relationship building and reconciliation.

-As the Indigenous Initiatives Educator, Leah believes that this position plays an integral role in the development of cultural resources and programming for instructors and graduate students around Indigenous education.
+As the Indigenous Initiatives Educator, Leah believes that this position plays an integral role in the development of cultural resources and programming for staff, instructors, graduate students Indigenous education.
 This leadership role is an important one for it involves the Indigenous knowledges and understandings (epistemologies) of practices and methods to support learning that assist in the full development of a learner’s potential.

 B.A., B.F.A.
 (Honours), B.Ed., M.A.

 Master of Arts Thesis:

 Spirit Menders: the expression of trauma in art practices by Manitoba Aboriginal women artists (2010).
 University of Manitoba, Winnipeg, Manitoba.
 Artist: Art Piece-Trickster: Aboriginal Studies10: Aboriginal Perspectives-Education Duvall House, Edmonton, Alberta (2005).